levatas-agency/documentation/README.md

 ## Google App Engine

 Google App Engine is a Platform as a Service (PaaS) offering that lets you build and run applications on Google’s infrastructure.
 App Engine applications are easy to build, easy to maintain, and easy to scale as your traffic and data storage needs change.
 With App Engine, there are no servers for you to maintain.
-You simply upload your application and it’s ready to go.
+You simply upload your application and it's ready to go.

 These tutorials will guide you to implement a simple guest book that lets users post messages to a public message board.